grdocker/postgres-pgmigrate/README.md

-# template
+# postgres-pgmigrate

-This repository contains basic files needed to setup new image repository with tests and auto uploads
+This repository contains image, based on official postgres image, with yandex-pgmigrate installed It's intended to use in CI or dev envinroment, for quick database deployment